Reviewed on 18 February 2020

 Start Early Rather Than Late

 No matter your level of debt, you should still plan to start clearing your unsecured debt.
 Aim to bring your outstanding credit balance to under the 12-month mark.
-This way, you will at least have credit to cope with minor emergencies, instead of being left with completely zero access to credit.
+This way, you will have credit to cope with minor emergencies, instead of completely zero access to credit.